Gold Coast (British colony): British rule

 At about the same time, growing acceptance of the advantages offered by the British presence led to the initiation of another important step.
 In April 1852, local chiefs and elders met at Cape Coast to consult with the governor on means of raising revenue.
 With the governor's approval, the council of chiefs constituted itself as a legislative assembly.
 In approving its resolutions, the governor indicated that the assembly of chiefs should become a permanent fixture of the protectorate's constitutional machinery, but the assembly was given no specific constitutional authority to pass laws or to levy taxes without the consent of the people.

-In 1872 British influence over the Gold Coast increased further when Britain purchased the Dutch Gold Coast.
+In 1872, British influence over the Gold Coast increased further when Britain purchased the Dutch Gold Coast.
 The Asante, who for years had considered the Dutch at Elmina as their allies, thereby lost their last trade outlet to the sea.
 To prevent this loss and to ensure that revenue received from that post continued, the Asante staged their last invasion of the coast in 1873.
 After early successes, they finally came up against well-trained British forces who compelled them to retreat beyond the Pra River.
 Later attempts to negotiate a settlement with the British were rejected by the commander of their forces, Major General Sir Garnet Wolseley.
 To settle the Asante problem permanently, the British invaded Asante with a sizeable military force.
 The attack, launched in January 1874 by 2,500 British soldiers and large numbers of African auxiliaries, resulted in the occupation and burning of Kumasi, the Asante capital.

 The subsequent peace treaty required the Asante to renounce any claim to many southern territories.
 The Asante also had to keep the road to Kumasi open to trade.
 From this point on, Asante power steadily declined.
 The confederation slowly disintegrated as subject territories broke away and as protected regions defected to British rule.
 Enforcement of the treaty led to recurring difficulties and outbreaks of fighting.
-In 1896 the British dispatched another expedition that occupied Kumasi and forced Asante to become a protectorate of the British Crown.
+In 1896, the British dispatched another expedition that occupied Kumasi and forced Asante to become a protectorate of the British Crown.
 The British abolished the position of asantehene and exiled the incumbent from the colony.

 The core of the Asante federation accepted these terms grudgingly.
-In 1900 the Asante rebelled in the War of the Golden Stool but were defeated the next year.
-In 1902 the British proclaimed Asante a colony under the jurisdiction of the governor of the Gold Coast.
+In 1900, the Asante rebelled in the War of the Golden Stool but were defeated the next year.
+In 1902, the British proclaimed Asante a colony under the jurisdiction of the governor of the Gold Coast.
 The annexation was made with misgivings and recriminations on both sides.
 With Asante subdued and annexed, British colonisation of the region became a reality.

+The British finally succeeded in their earlier plans to abolish slavery and slave trade.
+In 1874, the British declared all children born to slaves in the Gold Coast Protectorate after 1 January 1875 were born free, thereby introducing a gradual abolition of slavery in line with their policy in India.
+The British followed up these reforms by banning debt bondage and enslavement by pawning.